RCGP leadership programmes

 Dr Khaled Zeidan, Co-Chair of the GP registrars talks about the importance of learning leadership skills at the start of a GP career.

-GP trainees
+GP Registrars

 Leadership skills are an essential component to the everyday work of a GP.
-The RCGP curriculum is the first point of reference for GP trainees in leadership and management and we would advise that you consult your educational supervisor about the most appropriate resources for your needs.
+The RCGP curriculum is the first point of reference for GP Registrars in leadership and management and we would advise that you consult your educational supervisor about the most appropriate resources for your needs.

 Leadership in practice and locally